BenjaminMerlynS/visitor/README.md

 });
 ```

-Adds the packages `useful:visitor-client` and `useful:visitor-server` to your app automatically.
+Adds the packages `merlyn:visitor-client` and `merlyn:visitor-server` to your app automatically.

 # Installation

 ```
-meteor add useful:visitor
+meteor add merlyn:visitor
 ```

 # What you can do